|

 Seven Sisters cliffs

-The white cliffs of the Seven Sisters make a great day trip from Brighton.
-The cliffs are between Seaford and Eastbourne, but the best place to access the cliffs is from Seaford.
+The white cliffs of the Seven Sisters are between Seaford and Eastbourne, but the best place to access the cliffs is from Seaford.
 This small town is 45-50 minutes from Brighton by train, bus or car.
+Direct trains between Brighton and Eastbourne take around 40 minutes.

 On the way back, the view over Cuckmere Haven Beach reveals it is an estuary, just like Silver Sand Beach.
 Most days, you will see people kayaking and stand-up paddle boarding on the river.